Create a Simple Storefront Icon

 Step 12

-Create another thin rectangle, fill it will the same gradient and the main rectangle at the bottom of the store, and place below the window.
+To add the apron, create another thin rectangle, fill it will the same gradient as the sidewalk, and place below it the window.

 Step 13